12/07/2021

 If your automobile is totaled and you still owe money on loan, your insurer will pay your lender for the car's worth, and you will be responsible for any leftover balance if the check is less than the loan amount.
 When a car is totaled, insurers usually pay the owner the fair market value, also known as the actual cash value or ACV.
 Your automobile's ACV may be greater or lesser than what you owe on your car loan at the time of the accident, depending on a variety of criteria like its age, mileage, signs of wear and tear, and accident history.

 Any insurance payments you receive must be applied in full to your outstanding debt.
 You're responsible for paying any remaining balance on your loan after you've applied for the insurance payment.
-GAP insurance can assist you in covering the gap between the ACV of your automobile and the amount you owe on your loan.
+GAP insurance can assist you in covering the gap between the ACV of your automobile and the remaining loan amount.
+So, if your car is totaled, and you still owe money on a loan with no insurance, it might be a way out.

 Junkcarsus is a Trusted Totaled Car Buyer

-So what to do with a totaled car and no insurance?
+So what can you do with a totaled financed car without insurance?
 Sure, you can pay for auto repairs and have service maintenance regularly, but it will be costly to rebuild a broken car.
 Even if you GAP insurance to shoulder some of the cost, keeping a salvaged car can cause a lot of headaches.
 You can sell your car for scrap to get some cash, but we have a better idea.

 If you or someone you know is in this predicament, we recommend selling your vehicle to a trusted junk car buyer like Junkcarsus.
 We pay top dollar cash for junk cars at any condition, make, or model.
 Call (855) 547-1550, and our courteous car experts will answer all your questions.
 And, if you want to do a deal, we can offer same-day processing.
 We pay fast cash for totaled cars, so you get paid on the same day.
 We will even throw in free towing and help you with paperwork to really ease your troubles.